chrisminnick/intermediate-node-dev/labs/lab02/README.md

-# Lab 2: Comprehensive Testing Lab
+# Lab 2: Lab02 Worker Threads Lab

 See the course lab instructions PDF for detailed instructions.